ibm-cloud-docs/vpc/vpe-bind-unbind-reserved-ip.md

 {: #vpe-bind-unbind-api}
 {: api}

-To bind or unbind a reserved IP address using the API, perform the following prerequisites and procedures.
+To bind or unbind a reserved IP address by using the API, perform the following prerequisites and procedures.

 ### Prerequisites

-The following prerequisites must be met before using the API to bind or unbind reserved IP addresses:
+The following prerequisites must be met before you can use the API to bind or unbind reserved IP addresses:

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
-1. Store the following values in variables to be used in the API command:
+1. Store the following values in variables to use in the API command:

     ```
     export EndpointGatewayId=<endpoint_gateway_id>